-If a staff member observes a student using a cell phone inappropriately, they will remind the student of appropriate use and expect the student to adjust the behavior.
-Students who do not comply with the request will be referred to the Dean's Office.
+If a staff member observes a student using a cell phone inappropriately, inside or outside of the classroom, they reserve the right to confiscate the phone and return it to the Dean's office.
 Disciplinary consequences may be imposed.

 CLUBS